Simulation and Six Sigma are a powerful combination to help process improvers to make informed decisions.

-Simulation is an ideal tool for Six Sigma projects, enabling realistic representations of systems to be easily created and tested, ensuring improvement ideas will eliminate defects, reduce costs and increase profit.
+Simulation enables realistic representations of systems to be easily created and tested in a risk-free environment to ensure improvement ideas will eliminate defects, reduce costs and increase profitability.

 Six Sigma is a disciplined, data-driven approach and methodology for eliminating defects in any process – from manufacturing to transactional and from product to service.